dave-kennedy/my-theme/README.md

         $ sudo -u www-data make install

 2. In Nextcloud settings, go to Administration > Pico CMS and scroll down to the section labeled "Custom themes".
-Select "my-theme" from the dropdown menu and press the plus sign.
+Select "sepia" from the dropdown menu and press the plus sign.

-3. Still in Nextcloud settings, Go to Personal > Pico CMS and select "my-theme" from the dropdown menu next to the name of your site.
+3. Still in Nextcloud settings, Go to Personal > Pico CMS and select "sepia" from the dropdown menu next to the name of your site.

 4. Optional: if you want to add a list of blog posts to your page, add the "blog-index" template to your page's metadata, e.g.: